pingcap/tidb-lightning/.github/ISSUE_TEMPLATE/bug-report.md

 5. Operation logs
    - Please upload `tidb-lightning.log` for TiDB-Lightning if possible
-   - Please upload `tikv-importer.log` if possible
+   - Please upload `tikv-importer.log` from TiKV-Importer if possible
    - Other interesting logs

 6. Configuration of the cluster and the task